 It is somewhat of a mystery as to why beach nudism has not been officially accepted in Hawaii, a state known for sexual tolerance.
-(In 1997, Hawaii lawmakers approved a "reciprocal beneficiaries" plan which gave couples some 60 enumerated rights previously restricted to married couples.)
+(On January 1, 2012, Act 1, the Hawaii Civil Unions Bill, went into law providing that heterosexual and same-sex couples can now legally enter into civil unions in the State of Hawaii.)
 To the contrary, recent years have found more strict enforcement of the state's law prohibiting nudism, especially on the island of Kauai.

 In many other areas of the world, it is common to see nudism, or at least topless sunbathing, on both public and private beaches.
 Large holiday resorts now cater for millions of sun-loving naturists each summer throughout the Mediterranean, Atlantic, Caribbean, Mexico and beyond.
 Totally legal nude beaches are found throughout the South Pacific including many of the islands from which the native Hawaiian people are believed to have migrated.

-A 2000 NEF/Roper Poll indicates that four out of five Americans today support nude sunbathing at places accepted for that purpose.
-Fifty percent of those polled believe that local and state governments should set aside public land for people who enjoy nude sunbathing.
+A 2006 NEF/Roper Poll indicates that three out of four Americans today support nude sunbathing at places accepted for that purpose.
+Over fifty percent of those polled believe that local and state governments should set aside public land for people who enjoy nude sunbathing.
 One of every four adults in the U.S. has been skinny-dipping or has sunbathed nude in a mixed-gender social setting.

 One can only hope that at some future time, the State's lawmakers will revisit this issue and consider modification of current law.